github/opensource.guide/_articles/code-of-conduct.md

 ## Write down how you'll enforce your code of conduct

-> A code of conduct that isn’t (or can’t be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren’t actually important or respected in your community. - [Ada Initiative](https://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/)
+> A code of conduct that isn't (or can't be) enforced is worse than no code of conduct at all: it sends the message that the values in the code of conduct aren't actually important or respected in your community. - [Ada Initiative](https://adainitiative.org/2014/02/18/howto-design-a-code-of-conduct-for-your-community/)

 You should explain how your code of conduct will be enforced **_before_** a violation occurs.
 There are several reasons to do so: